pointybeard/symphony-classmapper/README.md

 ## Usage

-To use the Class Mapper, simply extend `AbstractModel`, and use `Trait\hasClassMapperTrait`.
+To use the Class Mapper, simply extend `AbstractModel`, and use `Trait\hasModelTrait`.
 E.g. assuming you have a section called 'articles' with a single field 'title':

 ```php
     <?php